isomerpages/singapore-customs-old/_businesses/01e-Importing-dutiable-motor-vehicles.md

 A declaring agent or freight forwarder can be appointed to submit the permit on the importer's behalf.

-No refund of duty and GST except for cases of overpayment or erroneous payment will be allowed once the vehicle has been removed from [customs control](https://singapore-customs-staging.netlify.app/businesses/importing-goods/importing-dutiable-motor-vehicles) or a [Free Trade Zone](https://singapore-customs-staging.netlify.app/businesses/importing-goods/importing-dutiable-motor-vehicles).
+No refund of duty and GST except for cases of overpayment or erroneous payment will be allowed once the vehicle has been removed from [*customs control](/businesses/importing-goods/importing-dutiable-motor-vehicles) or a [^Free Trade Zone](/businesses/importing-goods/importing-dutiable-motor-vehicles).

 **Step 4: Clearance of Motor Vehicle**